codefellows/seattle-ops-301d8/class-11/lab/README.md

 5. Verify internet connectivity on Windows Server using its Internet Explorer/Edge browser.

-6. Perform Windows Update on the server until it is fully patched to latest possible version.
+6. Optional: Perform Windows Update on the server until it is fully patched to latest possible version.

 7. At this point, take a snapshot of your VM and export an OVA backup.
 Document where you have saved this backup and what you have named it.